adarshaacharya/portfolio-v2/content/posts/08-react-lists-and-reconciliation/index.md

 ---
 id: 8
-title: 'React Lists Understanding the Weird Parts'
+title: "Reconciliation in React's Lists"
 author: Aadarsha Acharya
-slug: react-lists-and-reconcilation
+slug: react-lists-and-reconciliation
-description: 'How reconcilation works with lists in React and how can we use key attribute to prevent unnecessary re-render.'
+description: 'In depth overview of reconciliation works with lists in React and how can we use key attribute to prevent unnecessary re-render.'
 tags: ['react', 'reconciliation']
 date: 2021-07-15
 ---